Sveriges Television: Channels

-In addition to these channels, SVT has a special events channel called SVT Extra.
-It is generally unused and was (as of 2006) last used for live coverage during the 2004 Summer Olympic Games.
+In addition to these channels, SVT had a special events channel called SVT Extra.
+It was generally unused and was (as of 2006) last used for live coverage during the 2004 Summer Olympic Games.
 In 2006, SVT launched a high-definition channel called SVT HD, simulcasting HD versions of programmes on the other SVT channels.

 All channels, except SVT1 HD and SVT2 HD, are available in most of Sweden through the digital terrestrial television network and encrypted from Thor and Sirius satellites.
 Until September 2005, both SVT1 and SVT2 were available nationwide via analogue terrestrial transmitters.
 Cable networks are required to broadcast four SVT channels for free in either digital or analogue form.

-SVT World, a mix of the SVT channels, is broadcast on satellite and worldwide via IPTV, and also as a terrestrial channel in Swedish-speaking areas of southern Finland.
-For rights reasons, SVT World does not show acquired material, such as movies, sport, or English language programming.
+SVT World, a mix of the SVT channels, was broadcast on satellite and worldwide via IPTV, and also as a terrestrial channel in Swedish-speaking areas of southern Finland.
+For rights reasons, SVT World does not show acquired material, such as movies, sports, or English language programming.
+The channel was closed in April 2017.

-SVT1, SVT2, Barnkanalen, SVT24, and Kunskapskanalen are also available through DTT on Åland and can be distributed on Finnish cable networks.
+SVT1, SVT2, SVT Barn, SVT24, and Kunskapskanalen are also available through DTT on Åland and can be distributed on Finnish cable networks.
 In Ostrobothnia, Finland, SVT1, SVT2, SVTB and SVT24 are transmitted through DTT as pay TV to the Swedish-speaking population.
 The signals from the terrestrial transmitters in Sweden can be received in some areas of Denmark and Norway as well as in northernmost Finland near Sweden.
 With special equipment reception of Swedish terrestrial transmitters is possible even on some parts of the Finnish coast as well as the Polish and German coast closest to Sweden.
 Cable networks in the Nordic countries generally redistribute SVT1 and SVT2 often for an additional monthly subscription charge in addition to the subscriber's main package.
 Some Nordic hotels, especially in Denmark and Norway, also offer SVT1 or SVT2 to guests.

-SVT considers their website, svt.se, a channel in its own right.
-SVT also provides an on-demand service called SVT Play through which most of the programmes produced for SVT and air on its channels are available.
-However most non-news and non-current event programmes on SVT Play are only available for viewing in Sweden.
+SVT considers its website, svt.se, a channel in its own right.
+SVT also provides an on-demand service called SVT Play through which most of the programmes produced for SVT and aired on its channels are available.
+However, most non-news and non-current event programmes on SVT Play are only available for viewing in Sweden.

-Organization
+Organisation

 The executive management of SVT is handled by a CEO, appointed by the board.
 The CEO of SVT is currently Hanna Stjärne who took over the role from Eva Hamilton in 2015.
-The Chairman of the Board is Lars Engqvist, deputy Prime Minister of the previous Social Democratic government.
+The chairman of the Board is Lars Engqvist, deputy Prime Minister of the previous Social Democratic government.

 SVT is divided into eight operative programme-producing units - four of these are located in Stockholm while the other four are located around the country at regional studios and are based on the ten regional transmission areas which were merged in 2000: